kerolex/test-robustfundamentalmat-opencv-python/README.md

 Setting the randomGenerateState to random integers will restore the standard non-deterministic behaviour of these estimators, providing different results for each run.

-## Enquiries, Question and Comments

-If you have any further enquiries, question, or comments, please contact a.xompero@gmail.com If you would like to file a bug report or a feature request, use the Github issue tracker.

 ## References

 D. Barath, J. Noskova, M. Ivashechkin, J. Matas, **MAGSAC++, a fast, reliable and accurate robust estimator**, CVPR 2020